R

 OUTSIDE:

-- BE FIRE WISE - Only use ground grill provided, use caution, keep a water source available to extinguish fire.
+BE FIRE WISE - Only use ground grill provided, use caution, keep a water source available to extinguish fire.
 Please visit the park website for more information on how to be Fire Wise.

+BE BEAR AWARE - Hyde Memorial State Park is home to bear populations.
 Please visit the park website for more information on how to be Bear Aware.

 GUEST DEPARTURE INSTRUCTIONS